 Thanks to Sips , you can provide your customers with a wide array of payment terms.
 Some of them are not applicable to all means of payment.

-In the case of payment at the end of the day, the authorisation request is made online during the purchase, and all the transactions accepted during the day are captured at the end of the day.
+In the case of an end-of-day payment, the authorisation request is made online during the purchase, and all the transactions accepted during the day are captured at the end of the day.

 This mode applies to the means of payment that work in “dual message" mode (i.e. one message for the authorisation, and another for the capture).
 It applies especially if you are sure that the products paid for are available on your site, because the customer's account is debited on the same day.